dotnet/docs/docs/framework/wpf/app-development/pack-uris-in-wpf.md

 > [!NOTE]
 > The authority component of a pack URI is an embedded URI that points to a package and must conform to RFC 2396.
 Additionally, the "/" character must be replaced with the "," character, and reserved characters such as "%" and "?" must be escaped.
 See the OPC for details.

-The following sections explain how to construct pack [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)] using these two authorities in conjunction with the appropriate paths for identifying resource, content, and site of origin files.
+The following sections explain how to construct pack URIs using these two authorities in conjunction with the appropriate paths for identifying resource, content, and site of origin files.

 <a name="Resource_File_Pack_URIs___Local_Assembly"></a>